-Basic Questions and Answers About STDs and Pregnancy
+Basic Questions and Answers About STDs During Pregnancy

-Women who are pregnant can become infected with the same sexually transmitted diseases (STDs) as women who are not pregnant.
+If you are pregnant, you can become infected with the same sexually transmitted diseases (STDs) as women who are not pregnant.
 Pregnant women should ask their doctors about getting tested for STDs, since some doctors do not routinely perform these tests.

-Women who are pregnant can become infected with the same sexually-transmitted diseases (STDs) as women who are not pregnant.
+Yes, you can.
+Women who are pregnant can become infected with the same STDs as women who are not pregnant.
 Pregnancy does not provide women or their babies any additional protection against STDs.
-Many STDs are "silent," or have no symptoms, so women may not know they are infected.
-A pregnant woman should be tested for STDs, including HIV (the virus that causes AIDS), as a part of her medical care during pregnancy.
-The results of an STD can be more serious, even life-threatening, for a woman and her baby if the woman becomes infected while pregnant.
-It is important that women be aware of the harmful effects of STDs and how to protect themselves and their children against infection.
-Sexual partners of infected women should also be tested and treated.
+Many STDs are silent,' or have no symptoms, so you may not know if you are infected.
+If you are pregnant, you should be tested for STDs, including HIV (the virus that causes AIDS), as a part of your medical care during pregnancy.
+The results of an STD can be more serious, even life-threatening, for you and your baby if you become infected while pregnant.
+It is important that you are aware of the harmful effects of STDs and how to protect yourself and your unborn baby against infection.
+If you are diagnosed with an STD while pregnant, your sex partner(s) should also be tested and treated.

-How Do STDs Affect a Pregnant Woman and Her Baby?
+How Can STDs Affect Me and My Unborn Baby?

-STDs can complicate pregnancy and may have serious effects on both a woman and her developing baby.
+STDs can complicate your pregnancy and may have serious effects on both you and your developing baby.
 Some of these problems may be seen at birth; others may not be discovered until months or years later.
-In addition, it is well known that infection with an STD can make it easier for a person to get infected with HIV.1 Most of these problems can be prevented if the mother receives regular medical care during pregnancy.
+In addition, it is well known that infection with an STD can make it easier for a person to get infected with HIV.
+Most of these problems can be prevented if you receive regular medical care during pregnancy.
 This includes tests for STDs starting early in pregnancy and repeated close to delivery, as needed.